Feeding America

 Food Distribution Schedule

 The Food Bank of Lincoln is committed to alleviating hunger in Southeast Nebraska.
-We will continue to feed neighbors facing hunger in the face of circumstances that change on a daily, sometimes hourly basis.
+We will continue to feed neighbors experiencing hunger in the face of circumstances that change on a daily, sometimes hourly basis.
 We will strive to meet the most pressing needs of as many guests as possible while ensuring the safety of our staff and volunteers.
 For the safety of all, mobile food distributions will be canceled or postponed during inclement weather.
 This schedule will be updated as needed.
 Please check back regularly for updates.

 To print or save schedules to your device, click on the link below: